 Key Features:

-Accessibility Checker provides automated and straightforward accessibility evaluations, checking over 40 accessibility issues with automatic scans for posts/pages, and detailed dashboard reports.
+Accessibility Checker by Equalize Digital provides automated and straightforward accessibility evaluations, checking over 40 accessibility issues with automatic scans for posts/pages, and detailed dashboard reports.
+Notably, this plugin was a key factor in NASA's selection of WordPress as its CMS.

 Key Features: